 The VVC plays an important role in supporting Victorian veterans and their families and is responsible for reporting to the Minister for Veterans on issues affecting the Victorian veteran community.

 Under the Act, the VVC has specific responsibility for the distribution of the ANZAC Day Proceeds Fund and Victorian Veterans Fund.
-The VVC also assists the government by providing:
+The VVC also assists the Victorian Government by providing:

-- general advice to the Minister for Veterans on issues affecting Victoria’s veterans such as the current and future needs of veterans and their families
+- general advice to the Minister for Veterans on issues affecting Victoria’s veterans including the current and future needs of veterans and their families

 - advice to the Director of Consumer Affairs on matters relating to the regulation of patriotic funds

-- advice on a range of government programs and initiatives such as, the Premier’s Spirit of Anzac Prize, the Victorian Anzac Tertiary Multimedia Prize, the Veterans Accommodation Project, and the Shrine to Sea Project.
+- advice on a range of government programs and initiatives such as, the Premier’s Spirit of Anzac Prize, the Victorian Anzac Tertiary Multimedia Prize, and the Veterans Accommodation Project.

-The VVC is supported by the Veterans Branch within the Department of Premier and Cabinet (DPC).
+The VVC is supported by the Veterans Branch within the Department of Families, Fairness and Housing (DFFH).

 The objectives and functions of the VVC are detailed in Sections 5 and 6 of the Veterans Act 2005 (the Act).